Reimagining Africa Through Creative Education Lens

 From Coding to Creativity

-Born with a curious mind and a passion for problem-solving, Dr. Puleng Makhoalibe’s academic journey began with a BSc in Computer Science and Statistics.
-But her thirst for knowledge and impact didn’t stop there.
-She went on to earn an MBA and a PhD in Business Management from the University of Cape Town, and later completed an executive program on exponential technologies at Singularity University and a neuroscience for business certificate from MIT.
-She also holds a coaching certificate from Henley UK.
-This unique blend of technical expertise and business acumen laid the foundation for her life’s mission: to empower individuals and organizations to innovate boldly and think differently.
+Born with a curious mind and a passion for problem-solving, Dr. Puleng Makhoalibe began her academic journey with a BSc in Computer Science and Statistics.
+Her drive for knowledge and impact soon propelled her further.
+She earned an MBA and a PhD in Business Management from the University of Cape Town, completed an executive programme in exponential technologies at Singularity University, and received a neuroscience for business certificate from MIT.
+She also holds a coaching qualification from Henley UK.

 A Global Voice for African Innovation